 The waveform generator can produce preferably harmonic signals or a combination of them in a frequency region of up to several kHz.
+The power switches do not output these signals directly but produce digital signals by comparing these virtual signals with an adjustable trigger level.

 The signal output can be synchronized with external instruments via the trigger and synchronization inputs.
 The digital trigger signal at the trigger input starts the signal generation.
 The device requires a signal with TTL, 5V-CMOS, or 3V-CMOS levels, the trigger slope is selectable.
 The digital synchronization signal can be used instead of the internal clock base to control the waveform generation.
 This ensures a signal output synchronous with the external clock source over virtually any time period.
 To reduce the risk of ground loops, the trigger and synchronization inputs are galvanically isolated from the device, the trigger signal can be optionally supplied using an optical cable.

-The device monitors an interlock loop that disables and shorts the output of the attached power amplifier if it is opened.
-The terminals of the interlock loop are located at the amplifier's output connector.
+The device monitors an interlock loop that disables and shorts the output of the attached power amplifier or power switch if it is opened.
+The terminals of the interlock loop are located at the device's output connector.
 They are typically fed by the output cable to the actuator where they are either short connected or wired to a security push button or switch with a breaking contact.
 The output is disabled if the output cable is disconnected or broken, or if the security push button or switch is activated.
+In the power switches, the function of the interlock loop can be disabled.
+These devices can then be activated regardless of the interlock state.

-The device is also equipped with a circuitry that scans the temperature measured by an external Pt1000 sensor.
+The power amplifiers are also equipped with a circuitry that scans the temperature measured by an external Pt1000 sensor.
 This sensor is typically located at the actuator, the attached power amplifier is disabled if the sensor temperature exceeds a preset value.
 This ensures a secure operation of the actuator and prevents its overloading.